- Home

 5. Kale

-Some of the top perks are the fact that kale is rich in vitamin C, E, and selenium, which all support a healthy immune system.
-Kale’s vitamin K and calcium content play an important role in maintaining bone health.
+Some of the top perks include being rich in selenium, plus vitamins C and E, which support a healthy immune system.
+What’s more, kale’s vitamin K and calcium content are important for maintaining bone health.

-Thanks to two phytonutrients, lutein and zeaxanthin, kale is great for our eyesight too.
-These substances support eye health and vision, and can reduce the risk of cataracts and age-related macular degeneration.
-Lutein is also thought to lower cholesterol in the body, and therefore reduce the risk of heart disease and stroke.
+Thanks to two phytonutrients, lutein and zeaxanthin, kale is great for our eye health, too.
+These substances can reduce the risk of cataracts and age-related macular degeneration (AMD).
+Zeaxanthin is also thought to lower cholesterol in older adults, reducing the risk of heart disease and stroke.

 In addition, research suggests that kale may protect against certain cancers (including lung, breast, and colon), due to the presence of substances such as indole-3-carbinol (I3C) and sulforaphane.

-If you’d like to start adding more kale to your diet, check out these kale recipes from Olive.
+If you’d like to add more kale to your diet, check out these kale recipes from Olive.

 6. Beef liver

-Beef liver is often described as ‘nature’s most nutrient-dense superfood’, and the benefits of eating it are well documented.
+Beef liver is often described as ‘nature’s most nutrient-dense superfood’, and its benefits are well-documented.
 A 100g portion of beef liver provides a whopping 24.8g of protein and is rich in vitamins A, B12, and D, as well as copper and iron.

-We need iron to make haemoglobin – the protein in red blood cells responsible for transporting oxygen around the body – yet iron deficiency is one of the most common nutrient deficiencies in the world.
+We need iron to make haemoglobin – the protein in red blood cells responsible for transporting oxygen around the body – yet iron deficiency is one of the world’s most common nutrient deficiencies.
 Oxygen gives us energy, so without enough cells to drive it around the body, fatigue and eventually anaemia can follow.

-Another thing that makes liver a powerhouse meat is that it contains nutrients in forms that are easily absorbed and used by the body, without the need to be converted first.
-For example, liver contains retinol, which is the ‘active’ form of vitamin A; and vitamin D3, which is the ‘active’ form of vitamin D.
+Liver also contains nutrients in forms that are easily absorbed and used by the body, without being converted first.
+For example, liver contains retinol, the ‘active’ form of vitamin A, and vitamin D3, the ‘active’ form of vitamin D.

 Liver can be eaten with vegetables, on toast, or in a salad – for more ideas, check out these liver recipes from BBC Good Food.